NikitaP2001/hep-score-energy/README.md

 INTEGER
 The number of times each benchmark container should be run.
-If the number of runs is greater than one, the median of that container's resulting scores is used.
+If the number of runs is greater than one, the median of that container's resulting scores is used
 #### version (required)
 FLOAT
-The version of the overal benchmark/configuration
+The version of the overall benchmark/configuration
 #### scaling
 FLOAT; default = 1.0
 The multi-benchmark score calculated via the "method" parameter is then